 In recent years, WorkSafe’s High Hazard Unit has investigated two fatal accidents and a number of serious incidents in which mobile plant has unintentionally entered water.

 Please note that effective from 31st December, Innovatek Limited will no longer be managing the advocacy and representation activities of Forest Industry Contractors Association (FICA).
-The FICA Board will provide updated contact details for a new office location in due course.
+The FICA Board will provide updated contact details for a new

 The purpose of the meeting is to discuss a pilot plan for industry training crews alongside several of the major forest management companies.